eslint-stylistic/eslint-stylistic/docs/contribute/guide.md

 This site is built with [VitePress](https://vitepress.dev/).

-To run the documentation site locally, execute `pnpm -C ./docs docs:dev` in the root folder.
+To run the documentation site locally, execute `pnpm run docs` in the root folder.

 ### Running Tests